-Non-living wages: The City of Greenville housing prices are among the highest in the county, yet wages have not gone up at the pace of rents and housing prices.
-A working adult earning a \$7.25/hour wage makes \$15,080.00/year, which places them in just above 30 percent AMI for an individual.
+Non-living wages: Housing prices in Greenville are among the highest in the county, yet wages have not kept up with rents and housing prices.
+A working adult earning a \$7.25/hour wage makes \$15,080.00/year, which places them just above 30 percent AMI for an individual.
 An adult would have to work two (2) full-time jobs to place themselves near 80 percent of AMI.
 In addition, families receiving public assistance, such as Temporary Assistance for Needy Families (TANF) or Supplemental Security Income (SSI) receive a fixed amount of a few hundred dollars a month for basic needs, such as housing, food, and healthcare.
 Some of these fixed incomes are always in danger of being cut.